Paving the way for transitions --- a case for Weyl geometry

-Herbart -- talking about metaphysics -- described transitions between established theories, which he called ``different formative stages'' of knowledge, as revolutions which have to be traversed before research can generate concepts necessary for a ``distinguished enduring'' state \cite[198, 199]{Herbart:1825}.
-He also was well aware of the ``manifold delusions (mannigfaltige T\"auschungen)'' which our knowledge has to pass before such an enduring state can be reached.\footnote{``Wie die astronomische Betrachtung, die in die Tiefen des Weltbaues hinausgeht, so mu\ss{} auch die metaphysische Forschung, welche in die Tiefen der Natur eindringt, mancherley Revolutionen durchlaufen, ehe sie so gl\"ucklich ist solche Begriffe zu {\em erzeugen}, welche der Erscheinung genugthun und mit sich selbst zusammenstimmen'' \cite[198, emph. in original]{Herbart:1825}.
+Let us, at the end, come back to the philosopher quoted at the beginning of this article.
+Herbart -- talking about metaphysics -- described transitions between established theories, which he called the ``different formative stages'' of knowledge, as {\em revolutions} which have to be traversed before research can generate concepts necessary for a ``distinguished enduring'' state \cite[198, 199]{Herbart:1825}.
+Also he spoke of the ``manifold delusions (mannigfaltige T\"auschungen)'' which our knowledge has to pass before such an enduring state can be reached.
+Riemann considered these remarks important enough for excerpting them.\footnote{``Wie die astronomische Betrachtung, die in die Tiefen des Weltbaues hinausgeht, so mu\ss{} auch die metaphysische Forschung, welche in die Tiefen der Natur eindringt, mancherley Revolutionen durchlaufen, ehe sie so gl\"ucklich ist solche Begriffe zu {\em erzeugen}, welche der Erscheinung genugthun und mit sich selbst zusammenstimmen'' \cite[198, emph. in original]{Herbart:1825}.
 The section ends by the remark ``Daraus folgt dann sogleich, {\em da\ss{} auch die T\"auschungen, die in diesem Werden nach einander entstehen, sehr mannigfaltig, da\ss{} sie den verschiedenen Bildungsstufen angemessen sind, welche successiv erreicht werden;} \ldots (ibid, 199).
-Riemann considered these remarks, among a few others, important enough for excerpting them \cite{Scholz:Herbart}.} It seems that also in cosmology we still may have to leave behind ``manifold delusions'', before we have a chance to arrive at an enduring picture of how the universe in the large and the foundations of physics may go together.\\[1em]
+For Riemann's Herbart studies see \cite{Scholz:Herbart}.}